ElecRei/hots-hero-builder/README.md

 Currently working on the Hero Builder and fixing up any issues with the form.
 Next steps include building a proper output area for values, adding ability areas and tidying up the form a bit.

+**Update - 04/23/19**

+I'm going to be starting a new project for organzing this repo and getting it a bit more refined.
+The overall reason why is because I noticed when I had four different branches that were branches from other branches it got a bit confusing to navigate everything.
+So I'm going to try to update the README, make a wiki and get a site going for this project.

 Below is a brief to-do list for the week that is updated weekly:

 #### Weekly To-do's for the week of *April 21st - 27th*